notsafeadults64/CharGrinn_Modlist/README.md

 02. Select your Char Grinn profile (using *Char Grinn* for this example)
 03. Select *Run* in MO2 to start the game
 04. Once in Skyrim, select *New*
+    _Alternate Start is known to cause issues with the initial load of RaceMenu.
+If you do NOT see the CBBE or HIMBO sliders, simply select your race and sex and name your character.
+Once the inital messages finish, you can open the console and type 'showracemenu', hit ENTER and finish out your character._
 05. Create & Name your character in RaceMenu (loads automatically)
 06. Get some coffee & allow on-screen messages to completely disappear before touching your controls!
 	- Note: Game will 'Autosave' during this process'